Shakthi-lakshmanan-2006/KodeKloud_devops_challenge/Day 69.md

 Step 2: Open Plugin Management
 ```

-# In the Jenkins dashboard:
+### In the Jenkins dashboard

-# - Click on "Manage Jenkins" (on the left side menu)
+### - Click on "Manage Jenkins" (on the left side menu)

-# - Then select "Plugins" (on the right side options)
+### - Then select "Plugins" (on the right side options)

 ```bash
 Step 3: Install Git and GitLab Plugins
 ```

-# - Go to the 'Available plugins' tab.
+### - Go to the 'Available plugins' tab

-# - In the search box, type "Git" → select it.
+### - In the search box, type "Git" → select it

-# - Similarly, type "GitLab" → select it.
+### - Similarly, type "GitLab" → select it

-# - Click 'Install without restart' or 'Download now and install after restart'.
+### - Click 'Install without restart' or 'Download now and install after restart'

 ```bash
 Step 4: Verify Installation
 ```

-# - Once installation completes, go to the "Installed plugins" tab.
+### - Once installation completes, go to the "Installed plugins" tab

-# - Check that both 'Git' and 'GitLab' plugins are listed.
+### - Check that both 'Git' and 'GitLab' plugins are listed.
-# - If GitLab-related plugins fail, re-search them under 'Available' and reinstall.
+### - If GitLab-related plugins fail, re-search them under 'Available' and reinstall.

 ```bash
 Step 5: Restart Jenkins if Required
 ```

-# Some plugin installations need a Jenkins restart.
+### Some plugin installations need a Jenkins restart

-# - Choose the option: "Restart Jenkins when installation is complete and no jobs are running".
+### - Choose the option: "Restart Jenkins when installation is complete and no jobs are running"

-# - Wait for Jenkins to restart and re-login.
+### - Wait for Jenkins to restart and re-login

 ```bash
 Step 6: Final Check
 ```

-# After login, recheck "Manage Jenkins → Plugins → Installed" to confirm both plugins are active.
+### After login, recheck "Manage Jenkins → Plugins → Installed" to confirm both plugins are active

 ---
 ![Screenshot](./assets/Screenshot%202025-10-21%20162034.png)